What is a master plan and why is it developed?

 - A Citizen Advisory Council from the Redwood and Renville County area provided recommendations to the Commissioner of the DNR for a multi-use landscape approach in this area.
 These include:

-- Increasing access for diverse outdoor recreation opportunities
+- Increasing access to public and private lands (willing landowners) for diverse outdoor recreation opportunities

 - Protect and conserve important natural and cultural resources in the area